mnemnion/zitron/doc/zitron.md

 ## 7.0 Copyright <a id="copyright">

-All of the source code to Lemon, including the template parser file "lempar.c" and this documentation file ("lemon.html") are in the public domain.
+All of the source code to Lemon, including the template parser file "lempar.c" and ~this~ the documentation file ("lemon.html") are in the public domain.
 You can use the code for any purpose and without attribution.

-Source code and other for Zitron not explicitly demarcated as public domain is licensed under the zero-clause BSD license.
+Source code and other files of Zitron not explicitly demarcated as public domain are licensed under the zero-clause BSD license.
 Some of the files in `/samples` are gratefully borrowed from other projects, you may find those licenses in the `/samples/licenses` folder.

 The code comes with no warranty.
 If it breaks, you get to keep both pieces.